 Meet Your Attorney – Jesse K. Sanchez

-Indiana Operating a Vehicle While Intoxicated: It’s Never Simple
+Indiana Operating While Intoxicated: It’s Never a Simple Proposition

-When do you need an Indianapolis DUI Lawyer?
-What about an Indianapolis OWI Lawyer?
+When Do You Need an Indianapolis DUI Lawyer?
+What About an Indianapolis OWI Attorney?

-Than answer to when you need an Indianapolis DUI Simple, right?
+The answer to when you need an OWI lawyer should be simple, right?
 Not even close.
 Even here, the case is quite complex.
 Generally, you need to hire an Indianapolis DUI lawyer if:

 - You want to minimize the time you spend in court

-- You want more “one on one” time with your attorney
+- You want more “one on one” time with your OWI lawyer

-- You want an attorney with an in-depth understanding of Indiana DUI laws
+- You want an attorney with an in-depth understanding and has a command of information about Indiana DUI laws

 This is because the terms “operate,” “vehicle” and, especially, “intoxicated” are all legal terms that have been defined by law and debated over by lawyers and judges for decades.
 What does it mean to “operate” a car, for example?
 The Indiana Code says that “Operate” means to “navigate or otherwise be in actual physical control of a vehicle, motorboat, off-road vehicle, or snowmobile.
 Ind.
 Code § 9-13-2-117.5.
 What does “physical control” mean?
 Is steering with the engine turned off enough?
 Does the engine need to be on at all?
 As you can see, there’s ample room to debate the issue.
 You need an Indianapolis Criminal Defense Lawyer, Jesse K. Sanchez at 317-721-9858 today!

-If the State wishes to make its charge a Class A misdemeanor, then it gets even messier.
+If the State wishes to make its charge a Class A misdemeanor, then the OWI defense gets even messier.
 In that case, the government must demonstrate that the Defendant “endangered” another person.
 And that raises a host of other issues and concerns.
 All this before we even begin to talk about:

 - Whether the police had the right to pull the vehicle over